sdwebui-extensions/sd-webui-mov2mov/README.md

 ## Installation

+If using a different fork of mov2mov, delete the previous mov2mov extension folder before following these steps

-1. Start the Web UI and go to the `Extensions` tab
+1. Start the SD Web UI and go to the `Extensions` tab
 2. Click `Install from URL`
 3. Enter the URL `https://github.com/DavG25/sd-webui-mov2mov`
 4. Click `Install`
-5. Once the installation has finished, completely restart the Web UI (close it and launch it again)
+5. Once the installation has finished, completely restart the SD Web UI (close it and launch it again)

 <br>